With Pinellas County's last discount theater goes the end of an era of an ice cream sundae and a movie for less than $5.

 "I'm disappointed," Messersmith said.
 "It was a nice little thing to be able to do."

 Carmike bought the cinema from Cineplex Odeon in 1995 and initially operated it as a first-run theater.
-About two years ago, prices dropped to $1, and Main Street became a second-run theater, showing movies that had run their course at full-price theaters.
+About two years ago, prices dropped to a dollar, and Main Street became a second-run theater, showing movies that had run their course at full-price theaters.

 The last motion pictures to be shown on Main Street's five screens Aug.
 24 were Center Stage, Boys and Girls, Frequency, Small Time Crooks, Rocky and Bullwinkle and Shanghai Noon.